BillyDoesDev/Steganography/README.md

-If you want to re-run the script, simply activate the virtual environment again and then run it by `python script.py`
+If you want to re-run the script, simply activate the virtual environment again and then run it by `python script.py` There is also a sample png image which has been included by the name of `sample.png`.
+You may use it for testing...

 ## Limitations: